-A searcher looking for answers to meet informational or situation need of theirs may enter a query into a search engine.
+A searcher looking for answers to meet informational or situation needs of theirs may enter a query into a search engine.
 That query may often be about one entity, and it may be different for different types of entities.
-A search engine may analyze queries submitted to it, and process them in order to understand what the most frequently requested types of information might be for particular entities.
+A search engine may analyze queries submitted to it, and process them to understand what the most frequently requested types of information might be for particular entities.

 Returning Commonly Requested Information about Entities

 Then, when a searcher looks for information about that particular entity, the most commonly requested information about the entity can be provided to them in response to that query.
 The most commonly requested facts for that particular entity and other similar entities can be provided by the search engine, when it looks at Entity attributes to find answers.